Here's the truth about Keir Starmer's lockdown beer

 "As a courtesy, we have replied to Mr Holden to confirm we have received that letter and will consider its contents before responding in due course."

-And Labour said it was wrong to say the letter suggested an investigation into whether SStarmer broke coronavirus rules was being re-examined.
+And Labour said it was wrong to say the letter suggested an investigation into whether Starmer broke coronavirus rules was being re-examined.

 A spokesman for the party told journalists: "I think some of the characterisation of the letter has been inaccurate."
 He said the incident in question was a "work event".